kk7nc/RMDL/README.rst

 IMDB
 -----

--This dataset contains 50,000 documents with 2 categories.
+-  This dataset contains 50,000 documents with 2 categories.

 Import Packages
 ~~~~~~~~~~~~~~~